 Happiness is the key to success.
-If you love what you are doing, you will be successful.— Herman Cain
+If you love what you are doing, you will be successful.

 Spreading Good Fortune Around the World

-Before launching into Good Fortune and Soap for Hope, let me introduce a 10-year old girl named Jennifer.
+Before launching into Good Fortune Soap, let me introduce a 10-year old girl named Jennifer.

 I was a clever and adventurous girl who passed the time inventing, crafting, and annoying my brother.
 My family was never certain if I would spring out of bed as an Indian, comedian, or zoo keeper-whoever I was, each day was an exciting journey.
 I was dedicated to living life to the full.
 Fearlessly I took (still take) risks!
 On one day, I decided that our family’s pet, Snoopy, needed a snazzy new haircut.
 Our entire neighborhood laughed at my horrible grooming skills, but Snoopy didn’t laugh!